Canon 77D versus Canon M6

 |Canon M3 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/30p||22.8||11.8||1169||72|

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the 77D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
-In contrast, the EOS M6 relies on live view and the rear LCD for framing.
-The following table reports on some other key feature differences and similarities of the Canon 77D, the Canon M6, and comparable cameras.
+In contrast, the M6 relies on live view and the rear LCD for framing.
+The adjacent table lists some of the other core features of the Canon 77D and Canon M6 along with similar information for a selection of comparators.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon 77D (⇒ rgt)||optical||YES||3.0||1040||swivel||YES||4000||6.0||12||no|

 |Canon M6 (⇒ lft)||no||no||3.0||1040||tilting||YES||4000||9.0||5||no|

 |Canon M5 (⇒ lft | rgt)||2360||no||3.2||1620||tilting||YES||4000||9.0||5||no|